 According to an article on the American Kennel Club website, possible side effects of CBD use in dogs – based on human side effects – could include dry mouth (increased thirst in dogs), lower blood pressure, light-headedness, and drowsiness.

 Keeping in mind the issues of product quality and labeling, the answer is yes, you can give human CBD oil to your dog.
 However, dosing is a big part of proper administration.
 As yet, there is no official standardized dosing chart for pets – or humans, for that matter.
 But Morgan's recommendation is 1 milligram per 10 pounds of body weight.
-If using human CBD oil, you will need to figure out how many milligrams of CBD are in milliliters of oil.
+If using human CBD oil, you will need to figure out how many milligrams of CBD are in a milliliter of the oil you have.
 There are about 30 milliliters in 1 fluid ounce, which is a common CBD oil bottle size.

-Let's say, for example, that one 30 milliliter bottle contains 500 milligrams of CBD and a standard dropper usually holds 1 milliliter.
+Let's say, for example, that one 30 milliliter bottle contains 500 milligrams of CBD, and a standard dropper usually holds 1 milliliter.
 Some quick math can help you figure out the most effective dosage.
 Simply divide the milligrams of CBD by the amount of oil in the bottle.
-In this example, a full dropper should have about 16.6 milligrams of CBD.
-When it comes to dosing, always start on the lower side first.
+In this example, each milliliter, or full dropper, should have about 16.6 milligrams of CBD.
+When it comes to dosing, always start on the lower side first and remember, it's one milligram per 10 pounds of body weight, not one dropper full.
 So, we've figured out how to measure out dosages, but you also need to know how to give CBD oil to dogs.

-Jeremy Feldman, co-founder of Pet-Ness, which sells CBD hemp oil and chews for pets, said CBD oil can be given to pets by mouth, with food or treats, or even in water.
+Jeremy Feldman, co-founder of Pet-Ness, which sells hemp-derived CBD oil and chews for pets, said CBD oil can be given to pets by mouth, with food or treats, or even in water.

 “Most dogs just lick it right off the dropper,” he said.

 He added that if it's a glass dropper, however, make sure your dog doesn't bite down.
-Feldman also recommended applying the CBD oil directly onto your dog's skin for things like skin issues or muscle soreness.
+Feldman also recommended applying the CBD oil directly onto your dog's skin to potentially help with things like skin issues or muscle soreness.